Tell Us Once Service: Notify Government of a Death in One Go | NAFD Funeral Directory

 Before Tell Us Once existed, bereaved families had to contact every relevant government body separately — often spending days on hold or writing multiple letters at a deeply difficult time.
 The service was introduced to streamline this process, and in 2026 it remains one of the most practically useful tools available to those dealing with an estate.

-Which Government Departments Does Tell Us Once Notify?
+Which Government Departments Are Notified by Tell Us Once?

 When you use Tell Us Once, the service can automatically inform the following organisations on your behalf: